Locs We Love: 23 Women Share Why They Started Their Loc Journey - NewsBreak

 With locs, I feel that I’m not restrained to society’s ideology of what is considered beautiful.
 Our hair is our crown and I’ve felt so liberated with being able to just be me.

-The post Locs We Love: 23 Women Share Why They Started Their Loc Journey appeared first on 100.3 .
+The post Locs We Love: 23 Women Share Why They Started Their Loc Journey appeared first on The Buzz Cincy .

 Comments / 0